Pinky and the Brain: Pinky

 Pinky (voiced by Rob Paulsen) is a genetically modified mouse who shares the same cage as Brain at Acme Labs.
 Pinky is an extremely unstable and hyperactive mouse.
 He has several verbal tics, such as "Narf", "Zort", "Poit", and "Troz", the last of which he started saying after noticing it was "Zort" reflected backwards in a mirror.
-Pinky's appearance contrasts with Brain's — while Brain is short, has a crooked tail and pink sclerae, and speaks in a deeper, more eloquent manner, Pinky has a straight tail, blue sclerae, and a severe overbite, is taller than the Brain and speaks in a high-pitched voice with a Cockney British accent.
+Pinky's appearance contrasts with Brain's – while Brain is short, has a crooked tail and pink sclerae, and speaks in a deeper, more eloquent manner, Pinky is tall, has a straight tail, blue sclerae, and a severe overbite, and speaks in a high-pitched voice with a Cockney British accent.
 Pinky's name was inadvertently given to him by Brain himself: when insulting the two scientists responsible for their gene splicing while talking to himself, Brain claimed the scientists had "less knowledge in both their heads than I do in my...pinky!"
 Pinky then responded with "Yes?", believing that Brain was referring to him.

-Pinky is more open-minded, kinder, and generally happier than the Brain.
+Pinky is more open-minded, kinder, and generally happier than Brain.
 Troubles never ruin his day, possibly because he is too scatter-brained to notice them.
 He steadfastly helps Brain toward world domination, even though Brain usually berates, belittles and even abuses him.
 Pinky actually seems to enjoy this, often laughing after he is hit on the head.
+He is also Brain's moral compass and his only true friend.
+When Pinky sold his soul to the devil to give Brain the world in "A Pinky and the Brain Halloween", Brain saved him because he missed him and the world was not worth ruling without him.
 He is obsessed with trivia, spending a lot of time watching television in the lab and following popular culture fads.
-Sometimes, Pinky even finds non-rational solutions to problems.
 An entire episode (entitled "The Pinky P.O.V.") even shows a typical night of attempted world domination from his point of view, showing his thought processes and how he comes to the strange, seemingly nonsensical responses to Brain's famous question, "Pinky, are you pondering what I'm pondering?"
-Pinky often points out flaws in the Brain's plans, which the Brain consistently ignores.
-The issues Pinky brings up can ironically lead to the downfall of the plan in the given night's plot.

-He is also Brain's moral compass and his only true friend.
-When Pinky sold his soul to the devil to give Brain the world in "A Pinky and the Brain Halloween", Brain saved him because he missed him and the world was not worth ruling without him.
 Pinky also has shown signs of intelligence, despite his supposed stupidity.
+He often points out flaws in the Brain's plans, which the Brain consistently ignores.
+The issues Pinky brings up can ironically lead to the downfall of the plan in any given night's plot.
+Sometimes, Pinky even finds non-rational solutions to problems.
 In "Welcome to the Jungle", Pinky was able to survive using his instincts and become a leader to Brain, who, despite his intelligence, could not survive in the wild on his own.
 And in "The Pink Candidate", when Pinky became president, he later began citing various constitutional amendments and legal problems that would bar Brain from his latest plot to take over the world.
 When Brain attempted to pressure him into helping, Pinky refused, claiming that the plan "goes against everything I've come to stand for."